 Sprint wants your business.
 Obviously.
 It's a carrier.
 So today it has announced a plan meant to appeal to those of you who travel.
 The package includes free international roaming, unlimited texting, and calls that cost 20 cents per minute when you travel to countries in Europe or Latin America, as well as Japan and South Korea.
 Think of it as International Value Roaming.
 Read More

 It may be taking longer than many potential customers would like, but Google is still working on bringing its goods and services to interested parties around the world.
 Today, those in New Zealand and Taiwan will be happy to find that the Play Store now has a "Devices" section in their countries.
 Read More

 Placing a voice call over Google Hangouts is a nice way to save some money.
 If you and another user both rely on the service, you can start chatting with anyone regardless of where they live.
 But placing a call to a traditional phone number comes with a few more restrictions.

 On the positive side, Google has announced that it's loosening a major one for users in India.
-Now residents there can place international voice calls using Hangouts.
 Read More